Delrick Abrams

-Delrick Abrams Jr. (born April 6, 1997) is an American football cornerback for the Memphis Showboats of the United States Football League (USFL).
-He was signed by the Falcons as an undrafted free agent in 2020 following his college football career with the Colorado Buffaloes.
+Delrick Abrams Jr. (born April 6, 1997) is an American professional football cornerback.
+He played college football for the Colorado Buffaloes, as well as junior college football for the Independence Pirates.

+Abrams was signed as an undrafted free agent by the Atlanta Falcons of the National Football League (NFL), and played a number of games in the 2020 season.
+He played two seasons in the United States Football League (USFL) with the Tampa Bay Bandits and Memphis Showboats.
+He spent a season in the United Football League (UFL), also with the Showboats.

+College career

+Abrams attended Independence Community College, where he played two seasons with the Independence Pirates.
+While at Independence, he was featured in the third season of the Netflix documentary series Last Chance U, where he played under head coach Jason Brown.
+He transferred to the University of Colorado Boulder, where he played two seasons with the Colorado Buffaloes.

 Professional career

-Abrams signed with the Atlanta Falcons as an undrafted free agent following the 2020 NFL Draft on April 27, 2020.
+Abrams signed with the Atlanta Falcons as an undrafted free agent following the 2020 NFL draft on April 27, 2020.
 He was waived during final roster cuts on September 5, and signed to the team's practice squad the next day.
 He was elevated to the active roster on September 26 for the team's week 3 game against the Chicago Bears, and reverted to the practice squad after the game.
 He made his NFL debut in the game, playing one snap on defense and 10 snaps on special teams.
 He was elevated again on October 5 and December 19 for the weeks 4 and 15 games against the Green Bay Packers and Tampa Bay Buccaneers, and reverted to the practice squad again following each game.
 He signed a reserve/future contract on January 4, 2021.

 On August 31, 2021, Abrams was waived by the Falcons.

-On December 18, 2021, Abrams was signed to the Los Angeles Rams practice squad, but was released three days later.
+On December 18, Abrams was signed to the Los Angeles Rams practice squad, but was released three days later.

-Abrams was selected with the first pick of the eighth round of the 2022 USFL Draft by the Tampa Bay Bandits.

-Abrams and all other Tampa Bay Bandits players were all transferred to the Memphis Showboats after it was announced that the Bandits were taking a hiatus and that the Showboats were joining the league.
+Abrams was selected with the first pick of the eighth round of the 2022 USFL draft by the Tampa Bay Bandits.
+Abrams and all other Bandits players were all transferred to the Memphis Showboats after it was announced that the Bandits were taking a hiatus and that the Showboats were joining the league.
+Abrams re-signed with the Showboats on September 30, 2023.

-Personal life

-Abrams appeared on the third season of the Netflix documentary series Last Chance U while attending Independence Community College in 2017.